brendano/arkref/README.md

 More information
 ----------------

-We are working on a real tech report for this, but in the meantime, a class project report is available with the code:
+We are working on a real tech report for this, but in the meantime, a preliminary class project report is available with the code:
 `notes/class_paper/coref_final_for_rtw.pdf`.
 Please first read:

 * Aria Haghighi and Dan Klein. _Simple Coreference Resolution with Rich